jdunn596/rtgg-randobot/COMMANDS.md

 Usable by: anyone

+If `!branch` has not been set, this command will do nothing.

-The bot will print out a list of available presets for use with the `!seed` or `!spoilerseed` commands.
-Each preset is usually a single word, e.g. "s4" or "weekly".
+The bot will print out a list of available presets from currently selected branch for use with the `!seed` or `!spoilerseed` commands.
+Each preset is usually a single word, e.g. "s9" or "weekly".

 Presets are set by ootrandomizer.com and are not controlled by the bot itself.